Video Game Long Runners

 - Super Robot Wars - A Massively Multiplayer Crossover between Humongous Mecha from various anime franchises that NEVER get old.
 Oh, and the Original Generation keep coming.

 - The Tale of ALLTYNEX by Siter Skain started on the FM Towns computer in 1997 and has spanned 3 games and 2 remakes since.

 - The Tales Series, which started with Tales of Phantasia back in 1995.

 - The Tekken series

 - Tetris - While there are a crazy amount of versions of this game around, it is best known for having a version of the classic on just about any piece of hardware you can name, including keychains and entire office buildings.
 Geeks were doing "Can it run Tetris?" before Doom ever came about.

 - Tokimeki Memorial - The founder series of the Non-H Dating Sim genre spanned over 15 years since the original on PC-Engine in 1994, and is still ongoing.

-- Tomb Raider - Easily having one of the most recognisable protagonists, Lara Croft, the Tomb Raider games have been coming out since 1996, being one of the first 3D Action Adventure games.
-With nine games under its belt (and a tenth on the way), the series definitely has had its highs and lows.
-However, there's no denying that its first installment was revolutionary, establishing many of the conventions of the Action Adventure genre.
+- Tomb Raider - Easily having one of the most recognisable protagonists, Lara Croft, the Tomb Raider games have been coming out since 1996, being one of the first 3D Action-Adventure games.
+With over a dozen games to date, the series definitely has had its highs and lows.
+However, there's no denying that its first installment was revolutionary, establishing many of the conventions of the Action-Adventure genre.